beric7/crack_segmentation/U-Net/README.md

 ## utils/TimeManager.py
 (Supplementary file)
-This is used for show time cost.
+This is used for showing time cost.

 ## utils/data_augmentation.py
 (Supplementary file)